rails/rails/guides/source/api_app.md

   non-viable.
 - Development Mode: Rails applications come with smart defaults for development, making development pleasant without compromising production-time performance.
-- Test Mode: Ditto development mode.
+- Test Mode: Same as development mode.
 - Logging: Rails applications log every request, with a level of verbosity appropriate for the current mode.
 Rails logs in development include information about the request environment, database queries, and basic performance